SHARE art ACTIVITES

-Share offers an ongoing portfolio of art activities for visitors to the centre, with a wide range of opportunities to take part in visual and creative arts.
-Share has a proven pedigree in running arts activities.
-Established in 1981, SHARE has been welcoming groups of all shapes, sizes and abilities to participate in fun, safe activities.
+Share offers an ongoing portfolio of art activities for visitors, with a wide range of opportunities to take part in visual and creative arts.
+Share has a proven pedigree in running arts activities, since it’s establishment in 1981, SHARE has been welcoming groups of all shapes, sizes and abilities to participate in fun, safe activities.

 Share’s resident arts workers can design arts programmes specific to your needs and the experienced and enthusiastic arts team are available to advise and assist with all aspects of the Arena, including lighting and sound equipment.